Anyone who is pregnant or knows someone who is or has been pregnant has heard of the 20 week ultrasound – which I think is basically everyone.

 During the 20 week scan, you might be able to ask your sonographer for some 3D images, or at least a look at the kiddo in the 3D scan.

 This isn’t a standard, and it’s definitely not required.
 You might always want to check in advance to see if it’s covered with your insurance company.
 Because it’s elective, you might be surprised to find a bill if you don’t take the time to check.

 So we’ve talked a little about what kinds of things might be wrong.
-But what’s a momma to do if you receive the bad news?
+But what’s a mama to do if you receive the bad news?
 What if the ultrasound shows a problem?

-The first is that the specialist will explain that they couldn’t complete the exam without some further review, and ask you to reschedule for another appointment as soon as possible.
+- The specialist will explain that they couldn’t complete the exam without some further review, and ask you to reschedule for another appointment as soon as possible.

-If not that, they will consult with your OB and then share some of the initial findings.
+- They consult with your provider and then share some of the initial findings.
 Depending on the defect or abnormality, they will then refer you to a specialist.

-You can guess flat out, momma.
+You can guess flat out, mama.
 This is going to be no fun.